-We create opportunities for local community involvement in all of our projects.
-This takes different forms depending on the aims of the project, including:
+We create opportunities for local community involvement in all of our projects and lead on compelling devising projects.

 - Community workshops & conversations form a major part of our Research & Development for new projects.
 Most recently this has included conversations with LGBTQ+ Support groups as part of an R&D exploring the LGBTQ+ experience in UK prisons